-- 1. This practicum is designed to evaluate participants' ability to evaluate a landscape design, read a landscape drawing, measure and calculate materials needed to execute a landscape plan and evaluate factors that affect profitability of a landscape business.
-In addition, the contest provider will incorporate two to five questions related to the following topics: - 2017: Assess turf management practices and safety in the landscape workplace. - 2018: Interpret plant materials from the design. - 2019: Interpret landscape plant culture, including growth rates, sun and shade tolerance, soil requirements and proper plant spacing. - 2020: Interpret principles of design, including balance, unity, focal point and landscape plan graphics and mechanics. - 2021: Assess installation techniques for landscape plants. - 2.
-Blank typing paper will be provided at the contest site for calculations. - 3.
-Students will have 30 minutes to complete this section. - 4.
-This section will consist of 10 multiple choice questions worth 10 points each.
+1. This practicum is designed to evaluate participants' ability to evaluate a landscape design, read a landscape drawing, measure and calculate materials needed to execute a landscape plan and evaluate factors that affect profitability of a landscape business.
+In addition, the contest provider will incorporate two to five questions related to the following topics:

+2017: Assess turf management practices and safety in the landscape workplace.

+2018: Interpret plant materials from the design.

+2019: Interpret landscape plant culture, including growth rates, sun and shade tolerance, soil requirements and proper plant spacing.

+2020: Interpret principles of design, including balance, unity, focal point and landscape plan graphics and mechanics.

+2021: Assess installation techniques for landscape plants.

+This practicum is designed to evaluate participant's ability to evaluate a landscape design, read a landscape drawing, measure and calculate materials needed to execute a landscape plan and evaluate factors that affect profitability of a landscape business.
+In addition, the contest provider will incorporate two to five questions related to the following yearly specialty topics.
+The State Nursery/Landscape CDE superintendent and the

+Texas Nursery Landscape Association education liason will work with Texas FFA to post the yearly specialty topic reference material on the Texas FFA website.

+2022: Plant Nutrition, Chapter 6 in the TNLA TCNP manual

+2023: Plant Pests, Chapter 7 in the TNCP manual

+2024: Soil & Growing Media, Chapter 5 in the TCNP manual

+2025: Landscape Design, Chapter 18 in the TCNP manual

+2026: Landscape Color, Chapter 15 in the TCNP manual

+- 2. Blank typing paper will be provided at the contest site for calculations. - 3.
+Students will have 30 minutes to complete this section.

-F. Plant Keep/Cull Classes (200 points)
+F. This section will consist of 10 multiple choice questions worth 10 points each.
+Plant Keep/Cull Classes (200 points)

-- One class each of groundcovers/vines, shrubs, and annual or herbaceous plants (eight specimens per class/three classes total).
-A fourth keep/cull class will be selected by the contest provider from the keep/cull class listing, for a total of four keep/cull classes. - Contestants should designate the four best plant specimens from the eight specimens presented, using visual appraisal.
+- 1. One class each of groundcovers/vines, shrubs, and annual or herbaceous plants (eight specimens per class/three classes total).
+A fourth keep/cull class will be selected by the contest provider from the keep/cull class listing, for a total of four keep/cull classes. - 2.
+Contestants should designate the four best plant specimens from the eight specimens presented, using visual appraisal.
 Students are not permitted to handle any plant specimen. - 3.
 Event officials will assign a point value to each one of the individual plant specimens, with the greatest number of points assigned to the most desirable specimen and the least points assigned to the least desirable specimen.
 If the student selects the best four plant specimens, within an individual class, full credit will be given (50 points).
 The selection of less desirable plant specimens will reduce the points awarded within each keep/cull class.
 Contest providers will utilize the Nursery/Landscape keep/cull standards available on JudgingCard.com.
 A new table illustrating keep/cull point groupings will be available on Judgingcard.com

 Groundcovers/vines, which may include:

 Hedera helix cvs English ivy

 Ipomoea batatas - Sweet potato vine

-Juniperus horizontalis cvs. - Creeping juniper
+Juniperus horizontalis cvs Creeping juniper

 Liriope muscari - Liriope, Lilyturf,

-Lonicera japonica - Japanese honeysuckle
+Lonicera japonica Japanese honeysuckle

-Trachelospermum asiaticum - Asiatic jasmine
+Trachelospermum asiaticum Asiatic jasmine

 Vinca spp Periwinkle

 Shrubs, which may include:

 Abelia x grandiflora - Glossy abelia

 Buxus cvs Boxwood

 Euonymus japonica cvs. - Japanese euonymus

-Gardenia spp. - Gardenia
+Gardenia spp.
+Gardenia

 llex cvs Holly

 Nandina cvs. - Heavenly bamboo

 Pittosporum tobira - Pittosporum

-Raphiolepis indica cvs. - Indian hawthorn
+Raphiolepis indica cvs Indian hawthorn

 Annual or herbaceous plants, which may include:

-Begonia semperflorens-cultorum cvs Begonia
+Begonia semperflorens cultorum cvs Begonia

 Caladium x hortulanum cv. - Caladium

 Coleus x hybridus - Coleus

 Hemerocallis cvs. - Daylily

 Petunia x hybrida - Petunia

 Tagetes cvs Marigold

-Viola x wittrockianna cvs. - Pansy
+Viola x wittrockianna cvs.
+Pansy

 Zinnia cvs Zinnia